meodai/fettepalette/README.md

 #### Saint Options

-To makes it easy to integrate with your favourite settings pannel (dat.gui, tweakpane …), the script exports `generateRandomColorRampParams`, an onject that contains default and saint options to feed to the main function.
+To make it easy to integrate with your favourite settings panel (dat.gui, tweakpane …), the script exports `generateRandomColorRampParams`, an object that contains default and saint options to feed to the main function.

 ```js
 {